-How am I gonna get his cap?
+How am I gonna get his eap?
+He's gone.

 (Paying her no attention, enjoying the "ingredients") The underwear he wore next to his skin.
 Get me his picture and a long hat pin.

 I can't go where he is.